 The National Academies report Beyond Bias and Barriers, chaired by President Donna E. Shalala, documented that, despite advances in the proportion of women and other underrepresented minorities in science and engineering graduate programs, relatively few become successful faculty.
 Accordingly, the University of Miami Provost Tom LeBlanc established a University-level SEEDS office as a focus for diversity programs across all disciplines and all three UM campuses.
 The program is based on the success of NSF ADVANCE award for SEEDS (Scientists and Engineers Expanding Diversity and Success) and is significantly expanding in scope and programs through all of UM and is designed to increase opportunity for ALL at UM.

-This program targets pre-tenure and tenured faculty.
-Those faculty with other appointments (e.g., lecturers) are encouraged to apply in partnership with tenure track faculty.
-Applications may be submitted by an individual or by a group.
-Applications are eligible from all units in the University of Miami.
+Although the program generally targets pre-tenure and tenured faculty, eligibility has also expanded to other groups.
+Those faculty with other appointments (e.g., research track faculty and lecturers) and postdoctoral researchers are encouraged to apply in partnership with tenure track faculty.
+An individual or group, from any academic unit, may submit applications.